kangyu-california/PersistentWindows/README.md

 ## Usage Instructions
 - Run PersistentWindows.exe (preferably as administrator).
-A pop up will show up indicating the program started successfully.
-It will start minimized as an icon in the System Tray area on the taskbar.
+A popup will show up indicating the program started successfully, and the main window will be iconized and hidden in the System Tray area on the taskbar.
-- Right click the icon to show the program menu, where the capture and restore options can be selected
-- To have the icon always appear on the taskbar, turn on PersistentWindows in the taskbar settings.
+- To have the icon always appear on the taskbar, flip on the PersistentWindows item in the taskbar settings.
   <img src="showicon.png" alt="taskbar setting" width="400" />
+- Right click the icon to show the menu, where the capture and restore actions can be selected.
 - To restore taskbar position, avoid moving mouse when the icon turns red.
 - When software upgrades are available, a notice will show up in the menu.